pvvx/AdScanerTrg/readme.txt

-Install the Advertising type: "custom" on the custom firmware (https://github.com/pvvx/ATC_MiThermometer), configure the TRG settings: Control GPIO PA5 (marked "reset"), and Reed Switch (GPIO PA6 - label on the "P8" pin for LYWSD03MMC).
+Install the Advertising type: "custom" on the custom firmware (https://github.com/pvvx/ATC_MiThermometer),
+Reed Switch (GPIO PA6 - label on the "P8" pin for LYWSD03MMC).

 Run [AdScanerTrg.html](https://pvvx.github.io/AdScanerTrg/AdScanerTrg.html)
-and configure the MAC of the sensor device to repeat the "Temperature or Humidity Trigger" on the GPIO:
+and configure the MAC of the sensors devices

-PC0 - the output value of the GPIO_TRG pin (Temp/Hum trigger)
-PE6 - input value of the GPIO_RDS pin (Reed Switch)
+JDY-10 pins:
+PC0 - GPIO_TH: output controlled by an external temperature and humidity sensor (LYWSD03MMC, CGG1-M, MHO-C401, LYWSD02, ...)
+PE6 - GPIO_RS: output controlled by external reed switch (LYWSD03MMC with Reed Switch)
+PF0 - GPIO_LM: output controlled by an external motion and light sensor (CGPR1 in Qingping Mode)

+E104-BT05 pins:
+PA1 - GPIO_TH: output controlled by an external temperature and humidity sensor (LYWSD03MMC, CGG1-M, MHO-C401, LYWSD02, ...)
+PE4 - GPIO_RS: output controlled by external reed switch (LYWSD03MMC with Reed Switch)
+PA5 - GPIO_LM: output controlled by an external motion and light sensor (CGPR1 in Qingping Mode)

-If sensor data is not received within 120 seconds, then PC0 and PE6 are set to "0".
+If sensor data is not received within 120 seconds, then GPIO_xx are set to "0".

 * Implementation on E104-BT05-TB and ESP01Relay: